tortugastudios/emjinx-examples/README.md

 Emjinx is a SaaS product that allows owners of static websites, and landing pages, to implement the contact form on their site.
 When a visitor sends them a message, through their contact form, an email notification will be sent, containing the details of the message.
 Premium Plan users can also configure a custom reply message, to be sent to the visitor, so that they know that their message has been received.
 For more information, visit our homepage: https://emjinx.com

+### Data

+#### Form

+The following are the fields that can be in your contact form.

+- email - required, max 254 chars
+- name - max 200 chars
+- phoneNumber - max 20 chars
+- message - max 5000 chars

+#### Header

+This is required to confirm your account with Emjinx.

+- EMJINX-API-KEY - your API Key from the Emjinx app

 ## REST API

 There are numerous ways to implement this using different technologies, here are some of the most common, that will be easy to add to any website: